-Setting Description Factory Default Unchecked: The Turbo Ring protocol will be activated automatically Disable the Turbe Ding DID when the 4th DIP switch is moved to the ON position.
-Disable the Turbo Ring DIP switch Checked: unchecked Switch The Turbo Ring protocol will not be activated automatically, regardless of the position of the 4th DIP switch.
+Setting Description Factory Default Unchecked: The Turbo Ring protocol will be activated automatically Disable the Turbe Ring DIR when the 4th DIP switch is moved to the ON position.
+Disable the Turbo Ring DIP switch Checked: unchecked SWITCH The Turbo Ring protocol will not be activated automatically, regardless of the position of the 4th DIP switch.
 If the DIP switch is enabled, Turbo Ring protocol will be Set DIP switch as Turbo Ring enabled when the DIP switch is moved to the ON position.
-Set DIP switch as Cot DID owitch as Turbo Ding If the DIP switch is enabled, Turbo Ring v2 protocol will Turbo Ring v2 Set DIP switch as Turbo Ring v2 be enabled when the DIP switch is moved to the ON ٧Z position.
+Set DIP switch as Cot DID quitch as Turbo Ding If the DIP switch is enabled, Turbo Ring v2 protocol will Turbo Ring v2 Set DIP switch as Turbo Ring be enabled when the DIP switch is moved to the ON v2 position.

-- NOTE If the 4th DIP switch (Turbo Ring) is configured to ON, you will not be able to disable the Turbo Ring DIP switch from the web interface, console, or Telnet. - NOTE If you would like to enable VLAN and/or port trunking on any of the last four ports, do not use the fourth DIP switch to activate Turbo Ring.
+- NOTE If the 4th DIP switch (Turbo Ring) is configured to ON, you will not be able to disable the Turbo Ring DIP switch from the web interface, console, or Telnet. - NOTE If the 4th DIP switch (Turbo Ring) is configured to ON, and this configuration is saved again in CLI mode, then the redundancy mode will not be able to change to default RSTP by switching the 4th DIP switch (Turbo Ring) to OFF. - NOTE If you would like to enable VLAN and/or port trunking on any of the last four ports, do not use the fourth DIP switch to activate Turbo Ring.
 In this case, you should use the Web, Telnet, or Serial console to activate Turbo Ring.